 4-3-15: IMPOUNDMENT, DISPOSITION AND REDEMPTION OF ANIMALS:

-A. Impoundment Authority: The animal control officer shall use all legal means available to impound any animal whose owner or custodian has violated any section of this chapter or has allowed his animal to violate any section of this chapter.
+A. Impoundment Authority: The animal control officer or designee shall use all legal means available to impound any animal whose owner or custodian has violated any section of this chapter or has allowed his animal to violate any section of this chapter.

-B. Impoundment Of Trespassing Animal By Property Owner: Any person whose property has been trespassed upon by any animal in violation of this chapter may immediately apprehend such animal upon his premises and hold the animal until delivery to the animal control officer or to the county sheriff.
-Any person who so impounds an animal on private property shall immediately notify the animal control office (if no answer, the county sheriff's office) of such impoundment.
+B. Impoundment Of Trespassing Animal By Property Owner: Any person whose property has been trespassed upon by any animal in violation of this chapter may immediately apprehend such animal upon his premises and hold the animal until delivery to the animal control officer or designee.
+Any person who so impounds an animal on private property shall immediately notify the animal control office or designee (if no answer, the county sheriff's office) of such impoundment.

 C. Request For Impoundment For Adoption Or Disposal:

-1. Upon request, the animal control officer shall impound for adoption or for disposal by the animal control center any animal no longer wanted by his owner.
+1. Upon request, the animal control officer or designee shall impound for adoption or for disposal by the animal control center any animal no longer wanted by his owner.
 Such owner shall sign a statement attesting to the truth and legality of his or her ownership of the animal and pay a fee sufficient to defray shelter costs.

 2. An animal owner may deliver an animal owned by him to the animal control center.
 Such owner shall sign a statement attesting to the truth and legality of his ownership of the animal and pay a fee sufficient to defray shelter costs.

-D. Payment Of Costs Of Impoundment; Disposal Of Unclaimed Animal: The animal control center is empowered to impound any animal found either running at large or without a current license or without a current rabies tag, and the owner or custodian of such animal shall pay all costs incurred by the animal control center relating to the impoundment of such animal.
+D. Payment Of Costs Of Impoundment; Disposal Of Unclaimed Animal: The animal control officer or designee is empowered to impound any animal found either running at large or without a current license or without a current rabies tag, and the owner or custodian of such animal shall pay all costs incurred by the animal control center relating to the impoundment of such animal.
 If any impounded animal is unclaimed within three (3) days of its impoundment, such animal may then be sold or otherwise disposed of.

 E. Care Of Animal By Animal Control Center; Notice To Owner Of Impounded Animal: The animal control center shall provide suitable and adequate food and water for all animals impounded under the provisions of this section.
 The animal control center shall keep any animal impounded for the period of time specified in this section.
 Except as provided in this section, the agents of the animal control center shall notify the owner or custodian of the animal, if known, as soon as possible after impoundment: